JC Intal

-John Christopher Antonio "JC" Intal (/tl/; born November 18, 1983) is a Filipino former professional basketball player.
+John Christopher Antonio Intal (/tl/; born November 18, 1983) is a Filipino former professional basketball player.
 He played for four teams during his career in the Philippine Basketball Association (PBA).
 He is married to television host and model Bianca Gonzalez.

 Early life and college career

 Born in Minalin, Pampanga, Philippines, Intal initially studied at Claret School of Quezon City before he transferred to Letran he became a part of the Letran Squires high school varsity team.
 When he was in Grade 7, he made his first dunk.
 After his high school days, he tried out for the Ateneo Blue Eagles.
 While playing for the Blue Eagles, he was placed in the Team B and upon his second year in college he became a member of Team A. He was the part of the team that won its first UAAP Senior's Basketball Championship in 2002.
 He ended his college career in 2006 with a loss to the UST Growling Tigers in the UAAP Finals in that same year.

 While in college, he played amateur basketball for the Harbour Centre Batang Pier of the Philippine Basketball League, where he became known for his high-flying abilities, thus earning the nickname The Rocket, having won the Slam Dunk contest in 2003.